microsoft/DefinitelyTyped-tools/packages/publisher/README.md

 First, obtain a local copy of the DefinitelyTyped repo.
 For running locally, the script assumes that it is at `../DefinitelyTyped` and checks to make sure that it has no outstanding changes.
-It does *not* check that it has master checked.
+It does *not* check that it has master checked out.
 For running in the cloud, the script downloads a gzipped copy and unzips it into memory.
 This saves a lot of time if the filesystem is very slow.